 During Welcome Week, you can consider what’s in your travel pack as well as share resources with others.
 The First Year Book pulls you into the discussion of challenging ideas in a liberal arts setting.
 Together with professors and fellow students, you’ll have your first small group discussion about college level questions.

 You won’t be alone, and almost everyone will have the same questions that you do.

 You will meet your First Year Resident Assistant when you settle into your Residence Hall on the CofI campus.
 While you’re on the McCall Wilderness Experience, you’ll get to know your FYRA even better and make new friends through discussions and group activities at a camp on beautiful Payette Lake.
 Professors and staff come along to enjoy the fun and referee the bonding activities.

 A good explorer knows when to ask for help as well as how to give it.

-Your First Year Mentor will be an important part of your experience in the halls and can help you answer questions about classes and student life.
+Your First Year Resident Assistant will be an important part of your experience in the halls and can help you answer questions about classes and student life.
 Early on you will also have the chance to connect with the Academic Support Center, where peer tutors offer encouragement and specific tutoring when you need it.
 It’s never too early to visit the PEAK Center, where you can always come to get reoriented and explore the support services available to you as you go through college.

 What’s on your map?